ben-rowan/doctrine-assert/README.md

-Here we can see that we're joining `AnotherEntity::class` to `SomeEntity:class`, then `YetAnotherEntity::class` to `AnotherEntity::class` before asserting that the value of `active` on `YetAnotherEntity::class` in one or more cases is `true`;
+Here we can see that we're joining `AnotherEntity::class` to `SomeEntity:class`, then `YetAnotherEntity::class` to `AnotherEntity::class` before asserting that the value of `active` on `YetAnotherEntity::class` is `true` in one or more cases.

-We can continue this nesting and joining as much as we need to including adding more than one join per entity.
+We can continue this nesting and joining as much as we need too including adding more than one join per entity.

 ```php